Nielsen Media Research: Nielsen TV ratings

 Nielsen TV ratings (commonly referred to as Nielsen ratings) are the audience measurement systems operated by Nielsen Media Research that seek to determine the audience size and composition of television programming in the United States using a rating system.
-Nielsen is no longer accredited by the Media Rating Council (MRC).
+Nielsen lost accreditation by the Media Rating Council (MRC) in 2022 due to inaccurate data reporting during the COVID-19 pandemic, but regained it in April 2023.

-Nielsen Media Research was founded by Arthur C. Nielsen, a market analyst who started his career in the 1920s with marketing research and performance analysis.
+Nielsen Media Research was founded by Arthur C. Nielsen, a market analyst who began his career in the 1920s with marketing research and performance analysis.
 The company subsequently expanded into radio market analysis in the late 1930s, culminating in the Nielsen Radio Index in 1942, which was meant to provide statistics as to the markets of radio shows.
 The first Nielsen ratings for radio programs were released the first week of December 1947.
 They measured the top 20 programs in four areas: total audience, average audience, cumulative audience, and homes per dollar spent for time and talent.

 In 1950, Nielsen then moved to television, developing a rating system using the methods he and his company had developed for radio.
-That method became the primary source of audience measurement information in the US television industry.
-In September 2020, Nielsen started compiling a weekly Top 10 list of most-watched shows on streaming platforms.
+That method became the primary source of audience measurement information in the American television industry.
+In September 2020, Nielsen began compiling a weekly Top 10 list of most-watched shows on streaming platforms.